 GLP Solicitors have been providing legal solutions since 1970

-It has now developed into a young, dynamic team of lawyers based around Greater Manchester but utilising the latest in information technology for the benefit of our clients and to service a nationwide reach.
+It has now developed into a young, dynamic team of lawyers utilising the latest in information technology for the benefit of our clients and to service a nationwide reach.

 The Firm was originally created by Jonathan Pfeffer as ‘Pfeffer & Co’ in February 1970, and from its roots grew a number of legal practices.
 Jonathan Pfeffer’s influence when establishing each subsequent office in the network remains as strong today as it was when founded.

-The Manchester practice traces its history directly to the original Pfeffer & Co, moving from St Ann’s Square to it’s present location on Chapel Street in 1980.
+The whole practice traces its history directly to the original Pfeffer & Co, moving from St Ann’s Square to Chapel Street in 1980.
 Paul Wainwright’s entry into the partnership, then Terry Kelly, paved the way for the firm to grow in different areas of law.

 In February 1972 a practice was opened in Prestwich, becoming ‘Graham Leigh Pfeffer & Co.’ in 1983 when Graham Leigh joined the partnership.
-Like the Manchester pratice, it now operates as a LLP.
+Carol-Ann Duke subsequently joined and now leads this practice on a day-to-day basis as a Partner.

 The advertising campaign of “If you can’t say ‘Pfeffer’, ask for ‘Leigh’” ran successfully in the 1990s, but by then many of the legal practices were known simply as ‘GLP’ through Graham Leigh’s use of the initials as the dominant feature in the ‘Graham Leigh Pfeffer & Co’ advertising and high street presence.